ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 ### YCGA Compute

-YCGA researchers have access to a dedicated set of nodes on McCleary that are prefixed with `ycga`.
+YCGA researchers have access to a dedicated set of nodes totally over 3000 cores on McCleary that are prefixed with `ycga`.

-At launch, there will only be the `ycga` partition with dedicated nodes.
+* `ycga`: general purpose partition for batch jobs
-Feel free to use the commons partitions for other needs (`bigmem`, `interactive`, `gpu`).
+* `ycga_interactive`: partition for interactive jobs (limit of 1 job at a time in this partition)
-The rest of the partitions and nodes will be available when the new YCGA nodes are added to the cluster.
+* `ycga_bigmem`: for jobs requiring large amount of RAM (>120G)

 ### Dedicated Nodes

 If you have purchased nodes on Farnam or Ruddle that are not in the `haswell` generation, we will coordinate with your group to migrate those nodes to McCleary at a later date into a partition of the same name.

 ## Storage and Data